madman-bob/python-argparse-utils/README.md

   eg. An action of `time_action()` would map a command-line argument of `00:00:00` to the Python object `datetime.time(0, 0)`.

+- `timedelta_action(fmt='%H:%M:%S')`

+  Maps command-line arguments in the given format to `timedelta` objects.
+  Only accepts valid time-deltas in that format.

+  Note: As this uses a `timedelta` object, this may behave in unexpected ways when attempting to use months or years.

+  eg. An action of `timedelta_action()` would map a command-line argument of `01:00:00` to the Python object `datetime.timedelta(0, 3600))`.

 - `mapping_action(possible_values)`

   Takes a dictionary whose keys are the allowed values,